Linear Approximations

 \]

-The three examples that follow all instantiate this single pattern: expand \(\Delta f\), collect
+The three examples that follow all instantiate a single pattern.
+We expand \(\Delta f\), collect

 terms linear in \(d\mathbf{x}\), and read off \(\nabla f\) from the resulting row vector.